 Arriving back at our hostel, a hot shower and wonderful hot chocolate is in order before settling down to a hot cooked and welcomed meal.
 It’s the simple pleasures in life that are the very best, especially after a tough day…

-Following the long wait in Pucón for the ascent and the incredible day at the volcano, decide on a little quiet time with some rest and relaxation, away from the maddening tourists and daredevil activities.
+Following the long wait in Pucón for the ascent and the incredible day climbing the volcano, decide it’s time for a little quietness with some rest and relaxation, away from the maddening tourists and daredevil activities.

-The next stop on Chile’s map is further north to rural Chillán, for more exploring.
-I hear this is not a tourist destination at all, but we’ll see…
+The next stop on Chile’s map is further north to rural Chillán, to explore more of this gorgeous country.
+I hear Chillán is not a tourist destination at all, but we’ll see…